smartdevicelink/sdl_core_guides/docs/Feature Documentation/Audio and Video Streaming/index.md

 ## Initial Configuration

+### SDL Core Setup

+Before continuing, follow the [Install and Run Guide](../../getting-started/install-and-run/) for SDL Core if you have not already done so.

-### HMI Modifications
+### HMI Setup

-Using either pipe or socket streaming may require the following modifications to the [SDL HMI](https://github.com/smartdevicelink/sdl_hmi).
 The Generic HMI does not currently support streaming.

+If using the [SDL HMI](https://github.com/smartdevicelink/sdl_hmi), you may need to make the following modifications when using socket streaming.

 #### VIDEO
 In order to stream video, comment out the following line in `app/model/sdl/Abstract/Model.js`: